bjharath/Credit_Score_Analysis/README.md

 # Column Name	Description:

-ID----Represents a unique identification of an entry
+* ID Represents a unique identification of an entry

-Customer_ID----Represents a unique identification of a person
+* Customer_ID----Represents a unique identification of a person

 Month----Represents the month of the year